Teacher Tech blog with Alice Keeler

 12 Things to Start with in Google Classroom

 In a nutshell, Google Classroom is Google Drive Management.
 It allows you to assign assignments and collect work from students.
-If you are just starting off with Google Classroom here are some things you will want to try first:
+Here are 12 things to start with in Google Classroom.

 1. Create a Class